dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 $ wrmsr -p 1 0xC8F 0x200000001
 ```

 where `-p 1` refers to the hardware thread 1.
+All `rdmsr` and `wrmsr` commands that we show require root access.

 LLC space management is performed by writing to a 16-bit per-thread binary mask.
 Each bit of the mask allows a thread to use a given sixteenth fraction of the LLC (1/16 = 2 MiB in the case of the AMD Milan 7313P).
 Multiple threads can use the same fraction(s), implying a competitive shared use of the same subset of LLC.

 To set limits on the LLC usage by thread 1, we need to write to the `L3_MASK_n` register, where `n` is the COS, the cache partitions that can be used by the corresponding COS.
 For example, to limit thread 1 to use only half of the available space in the LLC, run the following command: